Collaboration versus Duplication as the Model for Michigan Public Higher Education

 Community College Bachelor’s Degrees

-Allowing community colleges to offer bachelor’s degrees will incur wasteful spending to address no unmet need.
-It will result in the creation of 28 additional public four-year degree granting institutions in Michigan, representing an enormous legislatively-directed expansion of institutional mission creep through a mass duplication of existing programs and services.
-In a state with a nation-leading forecasted decline in the number of high school graduates, such a profound expansion in the number of public four-year degree institutions is completely counter to good state fiscal policy.
+Allowing community colleges to offer bachelor’s degrees would incur wasteful spending to address no unmet need.
+It would result in the creation of 28 additional public four-year degree granting institutions in Michigan, representing an enormous legislatively-directed expansion of institutional mission creep through a mass duplication of existing programs and services.
+In a state with a significant forecasted decline in the number of high school graduates in the decade ahead, such a profound expansion in the number of public four-year degree institutions is completely counter to prudent state fiscal policy.

-State policy should seek to build upon the tremendous collaboration taking place between the state’s public four- and two-year institutions, providing even more laddered degree programs and further enhancing the ease of student transfer among institutions—rather than encouraging programmatic duplication that will only serve to increase costs borne by students, families, and taxpayers.
-The state’s public universities, through the Michigan Association of State Universities, have pledged to collaborate with our community college partners to provide any new baccalaureate or degree completion program for which there is a need within a reasonable proximity of a community college district.
+State policy should seek to build upon the tremendous collaboration taking place between the state’s public and independent four-year colleges and universities and its public two-year institutions, providing even more laddered degree programs and further enhancing the ease of student transfer among institutions—rather than encouraging programmatic duplication that will only serve to increase costs borne by students, families, and taxpayers.
+The state’s public universities, through the Michigan Association of State Universities, will continue to collaborate with our community college partners to provide new baccalaureate or degree completion programs for which there is a sufficient labor market need within a reasonable proximity of a community college district.
+Indeed, this collaboration is being demonstrated in 2023 with a new state-subsidized partnership among public universities and private colleges to provide Bachelor of Science in Nursing degree completion programs on community college campuses.
+This type of collaboration is the way forward for all sectors to help our students succeed and to strengthen the quality of the state’s healthcare workforce.

 - Oppose legislation that authorizes Michigan’s community colleges to offer four-year degree programs.